 This light comes on when either the SET ACCEL or RES controls are pressed.
-It turns off when the speed control OFF control is pressed, the brake is applied or the ignition is
+It turns off when the speed control OFF control is pressed, the brake is applied or the ignition is turned to the OFF position.

 STEERING WHEEL CONTROLS (IF EQUIPPED)